 7. Travel smart

-After almost two years of living with lockdowns and travel restrictions, many of us are eager to go on vacation and travel abroad again.
+Ready for your next vacation?
 Travelling by plane can be a huge source of pollution, and alternative options are gaining popularity.
 Switching out flights with train rides where possible, or going on more local trips instead of far-flung ones, is a great way to minimize the carbon footprint of your travels.

 8. Reuse, repair, repurpose